rand0MPrecisi0n/rnd_launcher/README.md

 * Windows/Linux compatible

 How to use:
-* Have python3 installed in your computer
+* Have python3, livestream and VLC installed in your computer
 * Run main.py